voodoo12345/credits-docs/source/faq.rst

-Nothing-at-stake is a conceptual problem and a possible attack vector in a Proof of Stake distributed ledgers that implies that uninterested operators that may hold "stake" in the Proof of Stake consensus not necessarily have actual stake in the said system, i.e. have nothing to lose if system is malfunctioning or subverted.
+Nothing-at-stake is a conceptual problem and a possible attack vector in a Proof of Stake distributed ledgers that implies that uninterested operators that may hold "stake" in the Proof of Stake consensus not necessarily have the actual stake in the said system, i.e. have nothing to lose if the system is malfunctioning or subverted.

-This is a problem in a permissionless Proof of Stake systems since wide public is allowed to join the concensus without an obligation to have explicit stake in the system.
+This is a problem in a permissionless Proof of Stake systems since the wide public is allowed to join the consensus without an obligation to have an explicit stake in the system.
 This is not so much of a problem in the permissioned Proof of Stake ledgers because all participants of the network are expected to have an external interest in network's existence and good standing.
-So in the permissioned system the participants are expected to have stake prior to joining the network, otherwise they should have no reasons and should be not allowed to participate, and so the nothing-at-stake problem does not apply.
+So in the permissioned system, the participants are expected to have stake prior to joining the network, otherwise, they should have no reasons and should be not allowed to participate, and so the nothing-at-stake problem does not apply.